MC7075 - Public Relations Strategy & Planning (2022/23)

 • The structure of news releases and other related owned content

-• The impact of new media on PR practice
+• The impact of new and digital media on PR practice

 • Evaluation of PR and digital media campaigns

-This module will be delivered over a 15 week period and consists of 1-hour lecture and 2-hour interactive learning sessions each week.
-The 1-hour lecture will focus on defining and clarifying the theoretical principles and models of PR strategy and planning to the appropriate depth and breadth.
-The interactive learning/workshop sessions will consist of a combination of industry overviews, case studies, problem-based tasks and group discussions and presentations by guest speakers, as appropriate.
+This module will be delivered over a 12 week period and consists of interactive lectures and seminars aiming to facilitate evaluation of practical issues and strategic perspectives in public relations.
+The 1-hour lecture will focus on defining theoretical principles and models of PR strategy and planning to the appropriate depth and breadth.
+The interactive learning/workshop sessions will consist of a combination of topical industry overviews and, case studies, problem-based tasks and group discussions and presentations by guest speakers, as appropriate.

 There will also be an agency element, where students will work in an agency format on a consumer PR project and then reflect on their own learning in undertaking PR projects.

-1. Demonstrate a critical understanding of the principal concepts and models of PR, and be able to select, apply and critique these within the context of campaign strategy and planning.
+1. Demonstrate a critical understanding of the principal concepts and models of PR, and be able to select, apply and evaluate these within the context of campaign strategy and planning.

-2. Develop a sound understanding of the role, context and purpose of PR strategy and planning within the framework of a variety of environmental settings and organisational contexts.
+2. Develop an in-depth understanding of the role, context and purpose of PR strategy and planning within the framework of a variety of environmental settings and organisational contexts.

-3. Adopt an applied, problem-solving approach supported with relevant quantitative and qualitative data analysis and evaluation skills relevant to PR.
+3. Adopt an applied, problem-solving approach supported with relevant analytics and evaluation skills relevant to PR.

-5. Use high-level academic writing and public presentation skills in gathering, organising, editing and deploying relevant data and disseminating complex ideas using a variety of communicative media, including digital platforms.
+4. Utilise professional and academic writing in gathering, organising, editing and deploying relevant data and disseminating complex ideas using a variety of communicative media, including digital platforms.

-6. Demonstrate competence in project management, and develop an ability to reflect on own learning in undertaking PR projects.
+5. Demonstrate appropriate competence in project management, and develop an ability to reflect on own learning in undertaking PR projects.

-The assessment has been designed to test the achievement of the module’s learning outcomes and it requires students to think critically and apply the knowledge gained during the module.
+The assessment has been designed to test the achievement of the module’s learning outcomes and it requires students to think critically and apply the knowledge gained during the module in an applied manner.